peteclark-ft/transformers-integration-test/README.md

 * Checks that the number of items in a /transformers/your-type/ matches the /\_\_count
 * Checks that the /\_\_count matches the number of ids in /\_\_ids.
 * Checks that making calls to /\_\_ids /transformers/your-type/{uuid} are valid, and return all expected fields.
+* Optionally creates a concept-publisher job, and checks if it succeeds.

 ## Install